vichargrave/getsomerest/README.md

 # getsomerest

-Example source code for the article "RESTful Java Web Services with NetBeans, Jersey and Tomcat" This branch is tailored to be used with NetBeans 8 and Jersey 2.5.
+Example source code for the article "RESTful Java Web Services with NetBeans 8, Jersey 2.5 and Tomcat 8".
+This branch is tailored to be used with NetBeans 8 and Jersey 2.5.
+To get the Jersey 1.8 version checkout the jersey-1.8 branch.

 # Build